FreeRADIUS/freeradius-server/raddb/README.rst

 and the old ``rlm_sql_freetds`` module has been removed.

-``rlm_sql_sybase`` used the newer ct-lib API, and ``rlm_sql_freetds`` used and older API and was incomplete.
+``rlm_sql_sybase`` used the newer ct-lib API, and ``rlm_sql_freetds`` used an older API and was incomplete.

 The new ``rlm_sql_freetds`` module now also supports database selection on connection startup so ``use`` statements no longer